Compsodrillia gonae

 Compsodrillia gonae is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell varies between 8 mm and 12 mm.

+Compsodrillia gonae has a shell with two nuclear whorls and five postnuclear whorls.
+The whorls are marked by eight prominent rounded ribs, intersected by spiral cords with fine spiral threads filling the spaces in between.
+The shoulder of the shell is adorned with numerous fine spiral threads.
+The outer lip is thin, and the varix is faintly indicated by a slight swelling of the final axial rib.
+The shell is typically white in color.

 Distribution

 This marine species occurs off the Dutch Antilles and Brazil.